Mamannne/Mamannne/README.md

 <h1 align="center"> 👋 Hi I'm Aymane.</h1>

-- 🎓 I’m currently studying computer science and applied maths at [Télécom paris](https://www.telecom-paris.fr/).
+🎓 I’m currently studying computer science and applied maths at [Télécom paris](https://www.telecom-paris.fr/).
+🎲 Specializing in signal processing and mathematics and statistics applied to data analysis, machine learning and computer vision.
-- 🧪 On my git you might find some lab work for school, class projects or some personal ones.
+🧪 On my git you might find some lab work for school, class projects or some personal ones.

 ---